atodd-79/Alexander-Todd-DS-2020-Final-Report/README.md

 are more people that require mental health services.
 Interesting here is that there is one outlier, Butler County.
 They likely put more emphasis on mental health in this particular county although further research would be interesting in determining why.
+It would also be ideal to look into each of the spending types further and compare it to population to see trends in all of them.
+This will help better understand how population affects how a county dedicated its Expenditures.

 Overall these charts show that what a county spends money on is dependent on population.
 What about income?